 - Transfer the glaze to a medium mixing bowl and let it cool off at room temperature for 30 minutes.
 Then, pat dry your remaining strawberries again and stir them into the glaze.

 - Pour the filling into your pie crust and arrange the top strawberries cut-side down for nice visual appeal.
 Chill the pie in the refrigerator, uncovered, for four hours to allow it to set.

 - Serve the pie with a dollop of whipped cream on top of each slice.
 Store the pie and whipped cream separately in the refrigerator.
-The whipped cream will be OK for about three days, and the pie should stay for five days.
+The whipped cream will be OK for about three days, and the pie should stay for four days.